 Roast beef sandwiches aren’t unusual either, but once again, Buffalo does its thing to make a food its own.This isn’t Chicago-style Italian roast beef and it certainly isn’t that thin, slippery stuff that Arby’s passes off as meat.
 In Buffalo, a beef on weck features hand-carved roast beef, dopped in au jus, topped with fresh horseradish (not that creamy horseradish sauce), and served on a kimmelweck bun.

 Never heard on a kimmelweck bun?
-I hadn’t either, but it is a roll which is lightly-crusted with caraway seeds and kosher salt.
+I hadn’t either, but it is a roll which is lightly-crusted with Kimoweck or caraway seeds and kosher salt.
 I’m not a fan of caraway seeds, but I still loved the salty, spicy, juicy mix of a beef on weck sandwich.

 You can find beef on weck at restaurants across Western New York, however there are some in the Buffalo area that are especially famous for its sandwiches.
 I’d recommend Charlie the Butcher, which also has some delicious crispy and salty fries, but you may also want to try Schwabl’s or Eckl’s.